jespinal/ciqb-integration/README.md

 Click on the button.
 It should open a popup window asking authenticate yourself to Quickbooks, and authorizing the application (connecting it) afterwards.

-Once the application is connected, the popup closes and the page is refreshed showing a "Successfully connectd..." message.
+Once the application is connected, the popup closes and the page is refreshed showing a "Successfully connected..." message.

+You can now point your browser to the Qb_tests controller (E.g. http://localhost/ciqb-integrator/index.php/qb_tests) and look some examples in action.

 ## Authors